 - Management fees – the cost of professional management

 - Outgoings - maintenance, accounting, land tax, rates, water etc.

 - The cost of poor management (choosing the wrong agent) - Poor tenant selection, vacancy management, undetected maintenance or damage, reactive management rather than proactive management, poor attention to detail, lack of knowledge (legislation requirements), poor systems, high staff turnover, poor record keeping and poor negotiation skills.
 Ultimately, high risk.

 You should then consider how the income can vary.
 Just because an agent quotes the highest rent doesn't always mean you will achieve a higher return.
 You should consider the annual return, rather than the weekly rent quoted.

 - Has the property manager demonstrated that the rent quoted is achievable, based on comparable results?

-- What is the proposed marketing strategy to achieve the best annual return/yield?
+- What is the proposed marketing strategy to achieve the best and proven results?

 - How will they market the property to achieve maximum exposure?
 Do they have a large network/database of quality potential tenants?

 - How do they qualify potential tenants in order to find the best possible tenant?